kochandrea/Visualization-of-Maternal-Mortality/README.md

 This visualization project focuses on maternal mortality trends both globally and within the United States.

-[Click here](https://kochandrea.github.io/Visualization-of-Maternal-Mortality/) to view the static graphs.
+[Click here](https://kochandrea.github.io/Visualization-of-Maternal-Mortality/) to view the static graphs and article.

 [Click here](https://kochandrea.github.io/D3-Maternal-Mortality/) to view the interactive graph.